 - Milestone Reviews & Stage Gates

-Using meetings, milestones, and stage gate reviews to monitor progress to date; and using project data and stakeholder feedback to maintain engagement, alignment, and optimum performance key performance indicators (KPI’s) are met.
+We use meetings, milestones, and stage gate reviews to monitor progress to date.
+We also use project data and stakeholder feedback to maintain engagement and alignment.
+This ensures key performance indicators (KPI’s) are met.

-Pace the planning, evaluation, coordination, and task execution process with the availability of resources, level of team engagement, and quality of the project’s performance.
-Projects continue to need to remain on budget and schedule but without a focus on quality (includes process, outputs, and inputs) the results may prove ineffective.
+Pace the planning, evaluation, and coordination process with the availability of resources.
+Align task execution with the level of team engagement.
+Ensure it meets the quality of the project’s performance.
+Projects must stay on budget and schedule.
+However, without focusing on quality, which includes process, outputs, and inputs, the results may prove ineffective.

 Operations Planning Tools

 The inputs, processes, and outputs of the operations planning process each serve a purpose.
 To improve corporate performance, employee capacity to innovate, and customer satisfaction.
 Use the following interactive planning tool to document your preliminary operations plan.
-Print this document and use it to create an agenda and guide the operations vision and strategic roadmap with your team.
+Print this document.
+Use it to create an agenda.
+It will guide the operations vision.
+It will also guide the strategic roadmap with your team.
 Circulate it for feedback, update it, and then implement it!

 Travis Barker, MPA GCPM